The Threat: Severe Weather/ Children

 - Hot Fact -

-- Nearly 50 percent of Americans report being personally affected by severe weather or a major storm in the past three years, or knowing family or friends who have been affected.
+Nearly 50 percent of Americans report being personally affected by severe weather or a major storm in the past three years, or knowing family or friends who have been affected.
+In 2018, six in ten Americans think global warming is affecting weather in the US.
+A majority are worried about extreme events like droughts, flooding, water shortages, and wildfires in their local areas.(xxv)

 Key Supporting Facts: